How to travel to Cuba from USA Many Americans rightfully wonder what has really changed about traveling to Cuba since […]

-The Best Beaches in Cuba If you love the sun, to see the waves break, to feel the sea wet your feet and even the […]
+The Best Beaches in Cuba If you love the sun, to see the waves break, to feel the sea wet […]

 Cuba is one of the most visited destinations in recent times.
-More and more visitors are looking forward to do a trip to this Caribbean […]
+More and more visitors are looking forward to do […]

-On a busy street packed with school children in the central Cuban city of Bayamo, I passed a man hauling a plastic crate full of […]
+On a busy street packed with school children in the central Cuban city of Bayamo, I passed a man hauling […]

 Long restricted, hiking and trekking in Cuba are seeing a sort of Renaissance.
 Cuba’s landscape is dramatic.
 From well managed biosphere reserves and steep misty hillsides towering over valley jungles to flower-filled forests, waterfalls and remote beaches, exploring Cuba’s spectacular landscape on foot is easier now that at any time since the 1950s.
 Espiritu Travel’s wilderness guides offer a number of options for you to get into the more wild areas of this island nation.